 Each graduate program requires a minimum of 48 to 51 quarter hours of work in courses acceptable for graduate credit.
 All five programs - the MPA, the MBA, the MPS, the M.Ed and the MCJ are considered to be professional programs designed to provide the student the depth of knowledge, skills, theoretical insights and leadership necessary for responsible positions in government, business or education.
-All graduate work taken to satisfy degree requirements may be completed on a full-time or part-time basis.
+All graduate work taken to satisfy degree requirements may be completed on a full-time or past-time basis.

 A foreign language is not required for completion of the Master's Degree.
-All programs currently offered are nonthesis programs but each requires acceptable performance on the appropriate comprehensive examination which is prepared by a committee in the academic division offering the degree.
+All programs currently offered are nonthesis programs but each requires acceptable performance on the appropriate comprehensive examination which is prepared by a committee in the academic school offering the degree.
 All programs have broadly defined requirements for admission regarding the undergraduate preparation of the student.
 These are included in the descriptions of each program.
 Also included are descriptions of the specific curricula for the programs.

 Graduate courses available at AUM are of essentially two variations.
 First, there are courses numbered 600 or above which are open only to those students who have obtained graduate standing.
-Second, there are some 400 level courses which are open to upper division undergraduates or to graduate students.
-These courses are designated in the catalog and in the individual course schedule of offerings for each quarter.
-It can not be assumed that all 400 level courses are acceptable for graduate credit.
+Second, there are 500 level courses which are open to upper division undergraduates or to graduate students.
+These courses are designated in the catalog and in the individual course schedule offerings for each quarter.
 In some cases, there are additional requirements for graduate level students in courses where there are enrolled both graduate and undergraduate students.
 Any graduate program must consist of courses at least 50% of which are numbered 600 or above.
 In most cases the student's individual program will exceed this requirement.
 All graduate level courses (those numbered 600 or above) have as prerequisite to enrollment either specific courses or graduate standing.